Southeastern Oklahoma State University

 University in Durant, Oklahoma, U.S.

 Southeastern Oklahoma State University (Southeastern or SE) is a public university in Durant, Oklahoma.
-It had a total enrollment of 5,376 in 2022.
+Southeastern had a total enrollment of 6,012 in 2025.

 History

 On March 6, 1909, the Second Oklahoma State Legislature approved an act designating Durant as the location for a normal school to serve the following 12-county region: Atoka, Bryan, Carter, Choctaw, Latimer, LeFlore, Love, Marshall, McCurtain, McIntosh, Pittsburg, and Pushmataha.
 Southeastern Oklahoma State University first opened its doors to students on June 14, 1909, as "Southeastern State Normal School".
 The early program of instruction consisted of four years of high school and the freshman and sophomore college years.
 The first sessions of the school were held in temporary quarters pending completion of Morrison Hall in January, 1911, long known as the Administration Building.